martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 npm run build:ssr && npm run serve:ssr
 ```

-If we now head to http://localhost:4000, we get an internal server error.
+If we now head over to http://localhost:4000, we get an internal server error.
 Looking at the logs, we will see that we get

 ```cmd
 Node Express server listening on http://localhost:4000 ERROR Error: Fetching locale failed.
 Are you really in a browser??
 ```

 This happens because browserLocaleFactory is being used to provide the LocaleConfig.
-This won't work because we actually need to provide a serverLocalFactory for the SSR part.
+This won't work because we need to provide a serverLocalFactory for the SSR part.
 We will also need to change a bit the way we provide these factories.

-So first, let's add a new function `serverLocalFactory` under our `broserLocaleFactory` which was defined in `locale-lang-config.ts`:
+Let's add a new function called `serverLocalFactory` to our `locale-lang-config.ts` file:

 ```typescript
 [...]